wp-plugins/gwolle-gb/readme.txt

 * Moderation, so that you can check an entry before it is visible in your guestbook (all optional).
 * Akismet integration for fighting spam.
 * reCAPTCHA integration for fighting spam, too.
-* Localisation (currently English, German, French, Spanish, Polish and Dutch).
-Own languages can be added very easily, check WP documentation on this.
-If you translated the plugin I'd be glad to include your language in a future release, so please send them to my via mail, thanks!
+* Localisation.
+Own languages can be added very easily, so please send po-files to marcel at timelord.nl.
 * Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin'
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.
 * IP-address and host-logging with link to WHOIS query site.